kratisto/docs/pages/public_cloud/ai_machine_learning/cli_13_howto_app_token_cli/guide.en-us.md

 ### Token lifecycle

-Application token do not have an expiration date.
+Application tokens do not have an expiration date.
 We need an additional mechanism to revoke those tokens and remove access to unwanted applications.

 There are two ways to revoke a token.